robontics2021/robontics2021.github.io/index.md

 <span style="color:red">**COVID-19 related update**</span>

-We encourage researchers interested in the fields of robotics and knowledge engineering to submit research and position papers by TBD; accepted papers will be published in a JOWO proceedings volume in 2021.
+We encourage researchers interested in the fields of robotics and knowledge engineering to submit research and position papers by July 9th 2021; accepted papers will be published in a JOWO proceedings volume in 2021.

 Researchers with accepted papers will be invited to present at the RobOntics 2021 workshop.